 In this post, I’m not going to write about the fuckery that is this man, or the stupid policies that he’s introduced so far.
 But let’s talk one of his potentially seeping traits, that is his tendency of being a dictator.

 Donald Trump, the Dictator.
 Is it too much to say that he’s a dictator?
 He was elected in a democratically built government, the self-entitled champions of democracy, after all.
-But earlier signs has already shown a few dictatorial traits into his decisions, and the way he governs.
+But earlier signs have already shown a few dictatorial traits in his decisions, and the way he governs.

 First, is his rejection towards any negative reviews about himself and his policies.
 Pay attention to any news about him these days, he himself denies any reports of negativity towards himself, and brands it as “fake news.”
 Anything that does not benefit himself, as something that is “unfair.”
 And after being rebuked immediately about his false claims, he calls the information as “being given to him.”
 And this should alarm you, to the very least, because in a democracy, and the United States who should be a champion of it, the media and news play an important role in asserting that the government is accountable, and not merely accepting good reviews about himself.
 Labelling any negative reviews as fake news is a mere act of cowardice to be held accountable, and shows number one trait of a dictator.
 When the leader sets the standard of truth by himself and does not accept any other, it’s a problem.